The CheSSE project logo, link to frontpage

 About CheSSE

-The material will be developed through discussions and workshops, and published on this website, chesse.org. in the participating organizations’ languages and in English.
+The material in the project is developed through discussions and workshops, and published on this website, chesse.org, in the participating organizations’ languages and in English.
+Collaboration with the school partner, teachers and reference groups plays a critical role in shaping and refining the project content, ensuring that it meets the needs and expectations of all stakeholders.

 Target Groups

-The primary target groups of the project are science and chemistry teachers, head of schools and science teacher educators.
-The content can also be useful for national and regional agencies that support and control the use of chemicals in science and chemistry education.
-The development of the material will take place in collaboration with these different recipients.
-Feel free to register your interest in participating in this work: contact@chesse.org
+The primary target groups of the project are science and chemistry teachers, heads of schools and science teacher educators.
+The content can also be useful for national and regional agencies that support and regulate the use of chemicals in science and chemistry education.
+The development of the material takes place in collaboration with these various stakeholders.

 Partner Organizations